 Waking up with an in-range blood sugar is extremely helpful, but obviously, we’re not perfect and things happen.
 Here’s how to manage your plan for fasting if your blood sugar is not in your ideal range when you wake up:

-• If you wake up a little high, sure, you can take a reduced correction dose (read Think Like a Pancreas or speak with your healthcare team for more information on determining your correction dose) and carry on with the fast, but be aware that introducing that bolus of insulin could be enough to switch on your body’s need to burn glucose for fuel.
+- If you wake up a little high, sure, you can take a reduced correction dose (speak with your healthcare team for more information on determining your correction dose) and carry on with the fast, but be aware that introducing that bolus of insulin could be enough to switch on your body’s need to burn glucose for fuel.

-• For legitimate “dawn phenomenon” high blood sugars, you may simply need a bolus correction of insulin every morning that really is part of your “basal” insulin dose but is applied via pump or injection as a bolus.
+- For legitimate “dawn phenomenon” high blood sugars, you may simply need a bolus correction of insulin every morning that really is part of your “basal” insulin dose but is applied via pump or injection as a bolus.
 If this prevents morning fasting highs, it’s part of your fasting regimen.
-Learn more about managing the “dawn phenomenon” here.

-• Similarly, if you develop hypoglycemia during a fast, break the fast immediately and use your hypoglycemia treatment plan to bring your levels back into target range.
+- Similarly, if you develop hypoglycemia during a fast, break the fast immediately and use your hypoglycemia treatment plan to bring your levels back into target range.
+Remember the 15-15 rule, which recommends having 15 grams of carbs, checking your blood sugar after 15 minutes, and repeating if it’s still low.
+Also be sure to have a glucagon treatment on hand in the event of severe low blood glucose.

 It’s not a magic trick.
 It’s not a fad.
 It’s just basic science of how the body responds in a fasted state.